whatyouhide/dotfiles/README.md

 # Dotfiles 🥑

+My dotfiles, I don't think they'll work for ya but who knows.
+This is for Macs.

 ## Installation

-These instructions are to be followed when installing these dotfiles on a new machine.
 Do these steps:

   1. **XCode**: If running on a Mac, you need part of XCode.
 You don't need the whole XCode.
 Open the terminal and run